philippe75004/SIEM1/README.md

 1. Upload the following file of the system speeds around the time of the attack.

+*As you can see below we used first uploaded the file then start searching:*

 ![Speed Test File uploaded](/Screenshots/Splunk-Homeworks-1.PNG "Speed Test File uploaded")
 ![search1](/Screenshots/Splunk-Homeworks-2.PNG "search1")
 ![search2](/Screenshots/Splunk-Homeworks-3.PNG "search2")

 2. Using the `eval` command, create a field called `ratio` that shows the ratio between the upload and download speeds.

+*Thanks to the Eval command we are able to see quickly the bandwith throuput used:*

 ![eval1](/Screenshots/Splunk-Homeworks-4.PNG "eval1")
 ![eval2](/Screenshots/Splunk-Homeworks-5.PNG "eval2")